-Our responsibilities and those of the directors The Interim Report 2017, including the interim financial statements, is the responsibility of, and has been approved by, the directors.
-The directors are responsible for preparing the interim report 2017 in accordance with the Disclosure Rules and Transparency Rules of the United Kingdom's Financial Conduct Authority.
+Our responsibilities and those of the directors

-Our responsibility is to express a conclusion on the interim financial statements in the Interim Report 2017 based on our review.
+The interim report 2017, including the interim financial statements, is the responsibility of, and has been approved by, the directors.
+The directors are responsible for preparing the interim report 2017 in accordance with the Disclosure Guidance and Transparency Rules sourcebook of the United Kingdom's Financial Conduct Authority.

-This report, including the conclusion, has been prepared for and only for the company for the purpose of complying with the Disclosure Rules and Transparency Rules of the United Kingdom's Financial Conduct Authority and for no other purpose.
+Our responsibility is to express a conclusion on the interim financial statements in the interim report 2017 based on our review.
+This report, including the conclusion, has been prepared for and only for the company for the purpose of complying with the Disclosure Guidance and Transparency Rules sourcebook of the United Kingdom's Financial Conduct Authority and for no other purpose.
 We do not, in giving this conclusion, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come save where expressly agreed by our prior consent in writing.